frequency-chain/frequency/designdocs/batched_messages.md

 payload location included in the schema.

 Parquet files are lists by default, so consumers can assume that a message is a batch if it has a Parquet model type.
-In this case, the "batch" will likely be located off chain, because storing such a file on-chain would incur significant cost.
+In this case, the "batch" will be located off chain, because storing such a file on-chain would incur significant cost.

 Avro files, on the other hand, have the option of being `record` types (see [Avro docs](https://avro.apache.org/docs/current/spec.html#schemas)).
 These files could be stored either on chain or off chain.
 If they are on chain, it would make sense for the file to be small (lower cost).
 However, they could be large